Non-asymptotic Approximation Error Bounds of Parameterized Quantum Circuits: Preliminaries

 To further explore the intricacies of PQCs and their expressivity, an alternative avenue of research has emerged, as highlighted by recent studies~\cite{schuld2021effect,gilvidal2020input, yu2022power, perez-salinas2021one, manzano2023parametrized}.
 They rewrote the PQC output, i.e., the inner product between an input quantum state and a variational observable, in the form of partial Fourier series.
 This innovative perspective introduces a more nuanced toolbox for assessing PQC expressivity, offering fresh insights within the quantum machine learning domain, notably with respect to the universal approximation property (UAP).
 However, it is imperative to underscore that many investigations employing Fourier expansion have been predicated upon certain impractical assumptions.
 These assumptions encompass the demand for arbitrary parameterized global unitaries and observables, thus posing significant challenges to the practical implementation of the constructed quantum circuits.
 The existence proof of universal approximation also does not explicitly give approximation error bounds of PQCs.

 A very general approach to expressiveness in the context of approximation is the method of nonlinear widths by \citet{devore1989optimal} that concerns the approximation of a family of functions under the assumption of a continuous dependence of the model on the approximated function. \citet{perez-salinas2021one} have proved that single-qubit data re-uploading PQCs are universal function approximators, inheriting the famous universal approximation theorem for neural networks~\cite{cybenko1989approximation,hornik1991approximation}.
-In a quantum-enhanced context, \citet{goto2021universal} have constructed PQCs to approximate any continuous function guided by the Stone-Weierstrass theorem.
+In a quantum-enhanced context, \citet{goto2021universal} have constructed PQCs to approximate any continuous function guided by the Stone-Weierstrass theorem. \citet{qi2023TheoreticalErrorPerformance} have studied the approximation error of PQCs enhanced by tensor-train networks.
+Their investigation focused on smooth functions, considering factors such as the number of qubits and quantum measurement counts.
 Furthermore, \citet{gonon2023universal} have defined a specific hypothesis space consisting of non-oscillating functions, drawing inspiration from \citet{barron1993universal} and devised PQCs for approximating such functions without encountering the curse of dimensionality (CoD).
-Notably, the mitigation of CoD arises from their specific hypothesis space definition and is also observed within the domain of classical neural network~\cite{e2021barron}.
+Notably, the mitigation of CoD arises from their specific hypothesis space definition and is also observed within the domain of classical neural network~\cite{e2022barron}.
 It is essential to acknowledge that these works unveil a hybrid nature, blurring the boundaries between classical and quantum domains in circuit construction.
 The hybrid structure manifests in the data encoding phase and becomes evident in the weighted summation of outputs from foundational quantum circuits.
-Consequently, it is unclear whether the powerful expressivity comes from the classical part or the quantum part of hybrid models.
+Consequently, whether the powerful expressivity comes from the classical part or the quantum part of hybrid models is unclear.

 In our present work, we make no assumptions in the construction of the PQCs.
 In our PQC model, all variables take the form of parameters within rotation gates.
 Besides, these trainable parameters remain distinct from the data encoding gates to avoid any classical computational influence.
 These properties ensure that our constructed PQCs retain practicality and remain firmly rooted within the quantum domain.